 Cellular senescence is most often induced as a response to persistent DNA damage and telomere dysfunction, leading to cellular reprogramming including hyperproduction of reactive oxygen species (ROS) and secretion of bioactive peptides, known as the senescence-associated secretory phenotype (SASP).

 The definition of senescence has until recently been limited to proliferation-competent cells and tissues.
-However, our work has shown that post-mitotic neurons in a mouse brain can develop a senescent-like phenotype, but the mechanisms behind this are still unknown.
+However, the lab's team has demonstrated that post-mitotic neurons in a mouse brain can develop a senescent-like phenotype, but the mechanisms behind this are still unknown.

 The work in Dr. Jurk's Lab is focused on elucidating physiological and molecular links driving brain aging and neurodegeneration, with particular focus on the impact of neuroinflammation on age-related cognitive decline.
 See related research.